hamikm/Raytracer/raytracer/README.md

 This is a simple raytracer which uses my own math vector class.
+It doesn't use OpenGL or any other graphics libraries; everything is from scratch just like grandma's cookies!
 Spheres, planes, cylinders, point lights, and reflections are currently supported.
 I originally wrote this as a project for Caltech's CS11 class in summer 2015.
 Check out the sample image, sample.png, in the root directory.

 Also see example.dat in the root directoy for a demonstration of the scene description language which is used to specify the scenes that the raytracer t